Ragulvigneshaa/Individual-Case-Safety-Report-/README.md

 Current Complaints : Patient presented to the emergency department with a 2-day history of persistent nausea, vomiting, and worsening abdominal pain radiating to the back.
 He also reported new-onset lethargy and mild confusion over the past 24 hours.
 On examination, he was afebrile, mildly jaundiced, with epigastric tenderness.

-Relevant medical history: Bipolar I disorder (diagnosed 4 years ago), no known renal or hepatic impairment, no known drug allergies
+Relevant medical history: Bipolar disorder (diagnosed 4 years ago), no known renal or hepatic impairment, no known drug allergies

 Family history: Father has type 2 diabetes